 Before You Go

 That ideology encouraged painters to portray realism, emotional depth, classical inspiration, and an overall celebration of human life.
-This powerful shift not only produced some of the most famous artworks in history but also foundation for modern art.
+This powerful shift not only produced some of the most famous artworks in history but also laid the foundation for modern art.